 The FCA previously shared a discussion paper in December 2024 calling for input on areas of its regulatory framework for pensions that may need to evolve, alongside the wider programme of policy change across government and regulators, to meet the future needs of consumers.

-Based on the industry feedback received, the FCA is now consulting on several proposals, including plans for new regime for interactive digital pension planning tools for in-force pensions.
+Based on the industry feedback received, the FCA is now consulting on several proposals, including plans for a new regime for interactive digital pension planning tools for in-force pensions.

 However, it acknowledged that the current rules may be limiting firms from offering good tools and modellers, with its plans for a new regime therefore intended to allow consumers effective and engaging digital tools with sufficient protections against potential harms.

-It also outlined plans for a new process to support non-advised consumers to make informed decisions about whether and where to transfer or consolidate DC pensions.
+In addition to this, the FCA has outlined plans for a new process to support non-advised consumers to make informed decisions about whether and where to transfer or consolidate DC pensions.

 The FCA noted that while savers may want to consolidate pots, with demand for consolidation expected to increase when the introduction of pensions dashboards raises consumers’ awareness of how many pots they hold, it is important that transfers and consolidation are efficient and in the consumer’s interests.